UNCENSORED: Banned Books Week 2015

 6) Saga, by Brian Vaughan and Fiona Staples

-Reasons: Anti-Family, nudity, offensive language, sexually explicit, and unsuited for age group.
-Additional reasons:
+Reasons: Anti-Family, nudity, offensive language, sexually explicit and unsuited for age group.

 7) The Kite Runner, by Khaled Hosseini

-Reasons: Offensive language, unsuited to age group, violence
+Reasons: Offensive language, unsuited to age group and depictions of violence.

 8) The Perks of Being a Wallflower, by Stephen Chbosky